mi2rl/DONT/README_ENG.md

   * Upload a paper on Arxiv about this project

-  * Add a sound effects for alarm
+  * Add sound effects for alarm

   * Add a "report" function based on 24-hour monitoring mode